J-SMX/Project-code-snipits/Project Details.md

   - Investigate if **max node degree scales** linearly with number of nodes.
   - Evaluate **scale-freeness** by plotting in/out degree distributions on a log-log scale and estimating the **power-law exponent α**.

-## Skills Demonstrated

-- Real-world data cleaning and parsing.
-- Distributed computation with Spark RDDs (no DataFrames/SparkSQL).
-- Graph-based analysis of communication patterns.
-- Statistical and visual analysis of large-scale network structure.

 ## Dataset

 - Enron email dataset (~0.5M messages) stored in HDFS as Hadoop Sequence Files.
 - Use smaller sample datasets for development; run final analysis on the full dataset.

-## Tools & Constraints

-- Language: Python (RDD API only)
-- Environment: Spark on the `bigdata` cluster
-- No generative AI usage permitted

-# Project 2: Advanced Distributed Systems CS4860/5860 Paxos Implementation Project Overview
+# Project 4: Advanced Distributed Systems CS4860/5860 Paxos Implementation Project Overview

 Grade Achieved: 60%